 Although we don’t want you to, you are able to delete your account by selecting “Edit Profile” from “Manage Profile”.

 Peasy does not offer an annual subscription option.

 Peasy requires you to pay the transaction charge we incur by using your designated payment method to pay your tolls.
 Keep in mind, as a Peasy subscriber, toll charges may be less than the posted cash rate.

 Toll rates vary by location and are affected by factors like time of day, whether there is a transponder present, and congestion.
 Peasy subscribers pay a base toll rate plus a small transaction fee per toll.
 The negotiated rate varies by toll region and therefore, in some cases, Peasy subscribers may pay less than the posted cash rate or slightly more, after accounting for transaction fees.
 Pricing Information

-We accept all major credit cards including Visa, MasterCard, Discover, American Express and Diner’s Club.
+We accept most major credit cards including Visa, MasterCard, Discover, and American Express.

 This is an enhancement we hope to have available in the near term; however, at this time you can only have one form of payment on your account.

 Once you are logged in you can select “Manage Payments” and update your card information on file.
 Remember that this card will be the card on file for all enrollment and toll charges.